 A sump pump is a small pump placed in a low basement or crawlspace that helps prevent flooding.
 They are installed in sump pits dug in the lowest level of the basement.
-If water gets near the pit and the unit, it kicks on and pumps the water away from the building via sump pipes that either dump the water outside or back into the home’s wastewater system.
+If water gets near the pit and the unit, it kicks on and pumps the water away from the building via sump pipes that dump the water outside or back into the home’s wastewater system.
 They can be installed in houses with underground basements or crawl spaces and are often installed in new construction houses that may or may not be at risk for flooding and water damage.
-The installation can be a costly process, but it can prevent flooding and water damage in the long run.
+The installation can be costly, but it can prevent flooding and water damage in the long run.

 |Sump Pump Installation Cost|

 |National average cost||$1,400|

 A sump pump 1 is generally considered a good thing to have in your home, whether you have experienced water entering your basement before.
 Sump pumps are always recommended for homes in areas of heavy rainfall and flood zones.
 They are also recommended if you live at the bottom of a hill or valley.